-Arm® Compiler 6 is the most advanced C and C++ compilation toolchain from Arm for Arm Cortex® and Arm Neoverse™ processors.
-Arm Compiler 6 is developed alongside the Arm architecture.
-Therefore, Arm Compiler 6 is tuned to generate highly efficient code for embedded bare-metal applications ranging from small sensors to 64-bit devices.
+Arm® Compiler 6 is the most advanced C and C++ compilation toolchain from Arm for Arm Cortex® processors.
+Arm Compiler 6 is developed alongside the Arm architecture, and is therefore tuned to generate highly efficient code for embedded bare-metal applications ranging from small sensors to 64-bit devices.

-Arm Compiler 6 is a component of Arm® Development Studio, Arm® DS-5 Development Studio, and Arm® Keil® MDK.
+Arm Compiler 6 is a component of Arm Development Studio, Arm® DS-5 Development Studio, and Arm® Keil® MDK.
 Alternatively, you can use Arm Compiler 6 as a standalone product.
 The features and processors that Arm Compiler 6 supports depend on the product edition.
-See Compare Editions for Arm Development Studio and Arm® DS-5 Development Studio editions for the specification of the different standard products.
+See Arm® Developer for the specification of the different standard products.

 Arm Compiler 6 combines the optimized tools and libraries from Arm with a modern LLVM-based compiler framework.
 The components in Arm Compiler 6 are: